Harold Thuringer

-Harold Thuringer (born October 21, 1934) is a Canadian former politician, who represented Notre-Dame-de-Grâce in the National Assembly of Quebec from 1987 to 1989.
+Harold Thuringer (born October 21, 1934) is a former Canadian politician who represented Notre-Dame-de-Grâce in the National Assembly of Quebec from 1987 to 1989.

+Early life

 Thuringer was born in Vibank, Saskatchewan.

+Professional career

 A social worker, Thuringer was elected to the legislature in a by-election in 1987, following the resignation of Reed Scowen.
 He was defeated in the 1989 election by Gordon Atkinson of the Equality Party.